 What we know about the Hamas attack on Israel

 The Hamas militant group attacked Israel on Saturday, prompting the Israeli Prime Minister Benjamin Netanyahu to declare, "we are at war."
-It was the deadliest attack in Israel in decades, leaving at least 200 dead and many others wounded, according to Israel's national rescue service.
+It was the deadliest attack in Israel in decades, leaving at least 250 dead and hundreds others wounded, according to Israel's national emergency service.

 Here's what we know so far.